The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 These involve a number of tests/exercises that have been specifically created with the post in mind.
 These will typically involve a full day (or more) and need to be carefully monitored by staff who are aware of the objectives and expected results of each test.
 They can be time and resource consuming, but may yield positive results for the appropriate position.
 Again these may be more suitable for managerial positions.

 A set of formal notes should be retained as the candidate may request to view them under the Data Protection Act.
-These can be collated from all the panel members into a comprehensive set of notes and uploaded onto i-GRasp.
+These can be recorded using the Interview Assessment Form.